ben-kn-app/Monster-Factory/README.md

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nrwl/react:component my-component --project=moster-factory` to generate a new component.

 ## Build

-Run `nx build my-app` to build the project.
+Run `nx build moster-factory` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test moster-factory` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

 ## Running end-to-end tests

-Run `ng e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).
+Run `ng e2e moster-factory` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.